selwynpolit/d9book/book/routes.md

 1. `CacheableJsonResponse` - A `JsonResponse` that contains and can expose cacheability metadata.
 This is simply `class CacheableJsonResponse extends JsonResponse implements CacheableResponseInterface {}` — i.e. it extends Symfony's [JsonResponse](https://symfony.com/doc/current/components/http_foundation.html#creating-a-json-response).
 1. `CacheableRedirectResponse` - A `RedirectResponse` that contains and can expose cacheability metadata.
 This is simply `class CacheableRedirectResponse extends RedirectResponse implements CacheableResponseInterface {}` — i.e. it extends Symfony's [RedirectResponse](https://symfony.com/doc/current/controller.html#redirecting).
 1. `LocalRedirectResponse` - A redirect response which cannot redirect to an external URL.
 (Extends `CacheableRedirectResponse`.)
 1. `TrustedRedirectResponse` - A redirect response which should only redirect to a trusted (potentially external) URL.
-(Also extends `CacheableRedirectResponse`.)
+(Also, extends `CacheableRedirectResponse`.)

 See [Responses overview on drupal.org - updated May 2020](https://www.drupal.org/docs/drupal-apis/responses/responses-overview)